batect/batect/docs/tips/Proxies.md

 When pulling an image, the Docker daemon uses any proxy-related environment variables in the Docker daemon's environment to determine whether or not to use a proxy.
-These settings cannot be set at image pull time, so batect can't handle these settings for you - you must configure them yourself.
+These settings cannot be set at image pull time, so batect can't configure these settings for you - you must configure them yourself.

 On OS X, Docker defaults to using your system's proxy settings, and you can change these by going to the Docker icon > Preferences > Proxies.